ejektaflex/Makkit/README.md

 Makkit (pronounced Make-it) is a lightweight creative mod world editing tool, made for Fabric on Minecraft v1.16+.
-It's meant to make a lot of simple operations quicker, while being easy to use.
+It's meant to make a lot of simple operations quicker, while being easy to use!

 ### Features